-Tucked away in a questionable part of Columbia Heights, is this tiny little restaurant that serves up magical Mexican food.
+Tucked away in Petworth is a tiny little restaurant that serves up magical Mexican food.
 The owner of Distrito Federal, Luis, always has a friendly smile, and his daughters play outside the restaurant in the summer.
 Distrito Federal has a real low-key, neighborhood feel to it.